Glue Ear in Adults

 Audiologist

 If your symptoms persist your GP will refer you to an Audiologist.
 Using a tympanometry test the Audiologist will diagnose glue ear.
 At the point of diagnosis, you will likely be asked to continue the active observation period.
-If the condition persists after this, they will either refer you back to your GP for an Otovent prescription or to an ENT surgeon for grommet surgery.
+Your GP may also recommend that you purchase an Otovent (the only clinically proven, non-surgical treatment for glue ear).
+If your condition does not improve, then you may be referred to an ENT surgeon to discuss grommet surgery.

 Watch and Wait / Active Observation